-For trouble getting or maintaining an erection, medications and surgical procedures at Bladder Health & Reconstructive Urology Institute in Miramar and West Palm Beach, Florida, can help.
+For trouble getting or maintaining an erection, medications and surgical procedures at Bladder Health & Reconstructive Urology Institute in Aventura, Miramar and West Palm Beach, Florida, can help.
 Urologist and reconstruction specialist Angelo Gousse, MD, offers penile prosthesis implants for men with irreversible erectile dysfunction.
 As a leader in the field for more than 25 years, Dr. Gousse can help you determine which treatment option for ED is best for your needs.
 To schedule a visit today, call the office nearest you or use the online booking tool.

 A penile prosthesis implant is a type of surgical device that helps a man achieve an erection for the purpose of sexual intercourse.
 Penile prosthesis implants don’t affect the sensation of the skin on the penis or a man’s ability to have an orgasm.
 Penile prosthesis implants may be recommended in severe cases of erectile dysfunction (ED) when other treatment options have failed.